 The Assault at McDonald's on September 23, 2011

-(In the Documents Section see the McDonald’s videos and the eyewitness interview videos with the DC Police and deposition videos)
+(In the Documents Section see the McDonald’s videos and the eyewitness interview videos with the DC Police and deposition testimony videos)

-At approximately 2:15 A.M. they arrived at the McDonald’s restaurant on M Street.
+At approximately 2:20 A.M. they arrived at the McDonald’s restaurant on M Street.
 The security video shows they were aggressive among themselves and with other patrons.
 An eyewitness described Ward, Giblin and Ruark as “belligerent while waiting in line, and [they] were looking for a fight.”
 He told his friends “we gotta keep our eyes on these three guys.”
 Ruark stated he intervened at one point to breakup the wrestling and “jerking around” between Ward and Giblin “to get them to stop before things got out of hand or we were asked to leave.”

 Patrick arrived by taxi at the restaurant at approximately 2:23 A.M. to meet fellow George Washington University student David Lindsey and Claire Jun.
 The security video shows the them calmly waiting off to the side for food (during the belligerent behavior of Ward and his friends) and then sitting together.